tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 A specification consists of a sequence of RESPONSE, criteria; with a few AMENDMENTS that can propose values for multiple terms having a sequence of options within the criteria.
 When reading a Specification, implementors SHOULD read each Response in sequence, evaluating each of the criteria in sequence, and returning the first response that for which the specified criteria are met.
 An exception to this is that the placement of EXTERNAL_PREREQUISITES_NOT_MET as the first RESPONSE in the Specification does not imply that the responsiveness of an external resource should be assessed first.
 Implementors MAY handle failure of an external resource in any appropriate manner, for example, with exception handling.

-Responses in a Specification are expressed in an abbreviated form for readability by implementors.
+Responses in a Specification are expressed in an abbreviated form for readability by implementors, expanding these to string properties on a Response object gives:.

-EXTERNAL_PREREQUISITES_NOT_MET means Response.status=EXTERNAL_PREREQUISITES_NOT_MET, Response.value=null, Response.comment={some non-null description of the failure condition}
+EXTERNAL_PREREQUISITES_NOT_MET means Response.status=EXTERNAL_PREREQUISITES_NOT_MET, Response.result=null, Response.comment={some non-null description of the failure condition}

-INTERNAL_PREREQUISITES_NOT_MET means Response.status=INTERNAL_PREREQUISITES_NOT_MET, Response.value=null, Response.comment={some non-null description of the failure condition}.
+INTERNAL_PREREQUISITES_NOT_MET means Response.status=INTERNAL_PREREQUISITES_NOT_MET, Response.result=null, Response.comment={some non-null description of the failure condition}.

-COMPLIANT means Response.status=RUN_HAS_RESULT, Response.value=COMPLIANT, Response.comment={some non-null description of the failure condition}.
+COMPLIANT means Response.status=RUN_HAS_RESULT, Response.result=COMPLIANT, Response.comment={some non-null description of the failure condition}.

 etc.

+Expressed with bdqffdq terms, as would be if Assertions are expressed in RDF, the first of these would be:

+EXTERNAL_PREREQUISITES_NOT_MET means some bdqffdq:Assertion bdqffdq:hasResponseStatus bdqffdq:EXTERNAL_PREREQUISITES_NOT_MET, that Assertion bdqffdq:hasResponseResult Response.null,  that Assertion bdqffdq:hasResponseComment "{some non-null description of the failure condition}"

 | Concept | bdqffdq Term(s) | Description |
 | ------- | ------- | ----------- |